How Do You Choose the Right Implant Size for Your Body Shape?

 - Recovery planning that may be shorter than your original augmentation, depending on the approach

-Removal can be a confident, aesthetic decision when the plan accounts for tissue changes created by the implant over time.
+Breast implant removal can be a confident, empowering choice when the surgical plan addresses the tissue changes that occur over time.

 Schedule Your Breast Augmentation Consultation with Dr. Dustin Reid and Dr. Ashley Gordon Today

-Dr. Reid and Dr. Gordon will evaluate your anatomy, explain how implant type and shape influence sizing, and help you select a cc range that matches your proportions and lifestyle.
+Dr. Dustin Reid and Dr. Ashley Gordon take a highly personalized approach to breast augmentation, evaluating your anatomy, discussing how implant type and profile affect sizing, and helping you choose an implant range that complements your proportions and lifestyle.

 Ready to explore breast augmentation in Austin, TX?
-Schedule a consultation with Restora Austin today.
+Schedule a consultation with Restora Austin today to discuss your options with confidence.